 - Laying with your navel aiming towards the bed, floor or couch/ sofa, if not directly on your belly, then so that eventually an imagined light-beam coming from your navel would eventually find the floor

 - Brief Forward-Leaning Inversions, once a day

-- Squatting or supported squatting with your back flat against the wall and your knees bent (work gradually up to where you can squat with your feet flat on the floor for 2-5 minutes)
+- Anterior pelvic tilts with knees bent (work gradually up to where you can squat with your feet flat on the floor for 2-5 minutes)

-- Holding your shoulders back, yet relaxed, while you walk briskly
+- Holding your shoulders back, and pulling your chin back so your head is over your hips while you walk briskly